-Finally, a representation is produced when a simple comparison between points is made which does not associate an interpretation (e.g., "When the nitrogen level is high, maize yield is much greater for compact plants than for sparse plants".).
+Finally, a knowledge structure is produced when two plot points are compared without any further interpretation (e.g., high nitrogen level in Fig. 1b).
+Information in this structure can be used to produce output that can be translated as: "When nitrogen level is high, maize yield is much greater for compact plants than for sparse plants".

+2.4.
 The comprehension process

-In the Appendix is an output trace produced by the model as it carries out the comprehension task using the graph in Figure 1, with each line in the trace representing one or more steps in the process (variable names have been shortened to allow the lines to fit the format of this paper).
-The text in square brackets is information currently being processed that has either been obtained from the graph or retrieved from declarative memory1.
+Appendix A contains an output trace produced by the model as it carries out the comprehension task using the graph in Fig. 1c, with each line in the trace representing one step in the process.
+Text in square brackets is information currently being processed that has either been obtained from the graph or retrieved from declarative memory.

-In the trace, numbers in square brackets represent the perceptual difference between two objects on the screen.
-These are subsequently translated into qualitative size judgements according to the categories described above.
-Other text in the output is simply to indicate other events (e.g., goal setting or memory retrieval failures) or to clarify what a particular knowledge element represents.
+Numbers in square brackets (e.g., in lines 28 and 33) represent the perceptual difference between two objects in the display which are subsequently translated into qualitative size judgements (e.g., lines 29 and 33) according to the categories described above.
+Other text in the output is simply to indicate other events (e.g., goal setting or memory retrieval failures) or to clarify to human readers what a particular knowledge element represents.

-As previously intimated, the model assumes that comprehension proceeds after an initial phase of variable identification, a process usually initiated by reading the title.
+As previously intimated, the model assumes that comprehension proceeds after an initial phase of variable identification; a process usually initiated by reading the title (lines 1-4).
 Currently when the model reads the title the three words that name variables are identified by retrieving previously defined word category information from declarative memory.
 This mechanism is undoubtedly simplistic and currently substitutes for a more complex knowledge retrieval process that is assumed to take place.

-The model then seeks items of text at the left, right and lower regions of the display.
-When each variable label is identified, the model identifies it as a particular type according to its location and then, associates the independent variables with their level labels by identifying nearby text.
-The model also associates each of the four levels with its physical attribute; left, right, blue and green and uses these labels when processing the graph.
+The model then seeks items of text at the left (lines 5-6), lower (lines 7-13), and right (lines 14-18) regions of the display.
+When each variable label is located, the model identifies it as a particular type according to its location and then associates the independent variables with their level labels by identifying nearby text.
+The model also associates each of the four levels with its physical attribute; left, right, blue and green, and uses these labels when processing the graph.
 This is consistent with verbal protocol and eye movement data from our studies showing that graph readers often produce an interpretation and then must re-read the appropriate label in order to identify which particular level is being processed.